-- Honor able mention - Jamey and Joe
+- Honorable mention - Jamey and Jon.

 - Participant - yours truly.

-Belching to new heights
+Belching to New Heights

 The belching Olympics we had that day served to encourage Chris to reach new heights with her gastric talent.
 With much practice, she was able to say sentences, then short paragraphs while belching.
 This went on to singing boogey-woogey, and different complicated meters and rhythms.
-Chris is now, shall we say, middle aged, and though she's not a spring chicken anymore, she can belch any man I know under the table.
+Chris is now, shall we say, middle-aged, and though she's not a spring chicken anymore, she can belch any man I know under the table.
 It helps to stay sober.
 Beer slows you down, thus beer belches are not as powerful as soda pop belches.

 When the family got together when my boys and niece and nephew were growing up, they would go up to Chris, let one fly right in her face and ask, "Was that a good one, Aunt Chris?"
 She didn't try to protect their delicate feelings.
 If the burps were lame, she said so; however, she would follow up with some practical tips to improve their skills.
 Sometimes she'd spend twenty-five minutes with them while we waited for the Thanksgiving turkey to finish roasting.
 She was such a good technical teacher.
-My husband and I, and my other sister Jamey, started to worry at one point that she might actually start a class - Belching 101, with a syllabus, class handbook, and homework schedule.
-And of course pop quizzes (no pun intended) and finals would probably be included.
+My husband and I, and my other sister Jamey started to worry at one point that she might actually start a class - Belching 101, with a syllabus, class handbook, and homework schedule.
+And of course, pop quizzes (no pun intended) and finals would probably be included.
 My kids told her what we were worried about, and a light went on in her eyes, "Wow, that's a great idea.
 Maybe I should."
 But Jamey and I convinced her that math and history would have to come first for our children.
 Unless they planned to become gastroenterologists when they grew up, they would need academic prerequisites first.
 She didn't take it too hard.
 She had a husband who was a willing student.
 I must say, he's pretty darn good too.